 Union Students at a Glance

-- Students come from 40 states and 29 countries
+- 2,150 full-time undergraduates from 40 states and territories and 50 countries

 - Student-faculty ratio is 10-1

-- The seven most popular majors (Class of 2014) are economics, psychology, biology, mechanical engineering, political science, bioengineering, history and neuroscience.
+- The eight most popular majors are economics, psychology, biology, mechanical engineering, political science, biomedical engineering, history and neuroscience.